vivianknee/reunion_project/sample-questions.md

-## Sample Questions
+<h1> Sample Questions </h1>
-> These are some of the questions that users will be prompted to answer.
-They will help the program narrow down the cars that are a best fit for them.
+<p>These are some of the questions that users will be prompted to answer.
+They will help the program narrow down the cars that are a best fit for them</p>

 <html>